Ceheiss/monochrome/_posts/2019-10-24-low-level-javascript.md

 Getting deeper in these functions has been an amazing journey, [here is the repo](https://github.com/Ceheiss/testing-tests) if you feel like taking a look.

-If you have any comments, feel free to message me on [twitter] (https://twitter.com/Cristobalheiss).
+If you have any comments, feel free to message me on [twitter](https://twitter.com/Cristobalheiss).